 A facelift, or rhytidectomy, is the removal of facial skin often accompanied by the tightening of the underlying tissue.
 Skin on the face often begins to sag and droop with age or major weight loss.

-There are several different incisions which can be done to achieve a facelift, and consultation with the physician will determine what procedure is right for you.
+There are several different incisions which can be done to achieve a facelift, and a complimentary consultation with the physician will determine what procedure is right for you.
 An incision can be made from the ear and into the hairline in many cases.
 The skin is then separated from the underlying tissue which may then be tightened with or without removing some of that tissue.
 Skin is then repositioned onto the face again, and any excess skin is removed.
 Sutures are then used to close the incisions.

 A facelift is usually performed under general anesthesia, and recovery time may vary based on the exact procedure done at Providence Facial Plastic and Cosmetic Surgery.
 Smaller facelift procedures can be completed in just a couple of hours, and more in-depth facelift procedures can take from six to eight hours.
 Recovery time can take from two to four weeks, and there is generally only minor pain involved.